Titania (moon): Exploration

 So far the only close-up images of Titania have been from the Voyager 2 probe, which photographed the moon during its flyby of Uranus in January 1986.
 Since the closest distance between Voyager 2 and Titania was only 365200 km, the best images of this moon have a spatial resolution of about 3.4 km (only Miranda and Ariel were imaged with a better resolution).
 The images cover about 40% of the surface, but only 24% was photographed with the precision required for geological mapping.
 At the time of the flyby, the southern hemisphere of Titania (like those of the other moons) was pointed towards the Sun, so the northern (dark) hemisphere could not be studied.

 No other spacecraft has ever visited the Uranian system or Titania.
 One possibility, now discarded, was to send Cassini on from Saturn to Uranus in an extended mission.
 Another mission concept proposed was the Uranus orbiter and probe concept, evaluated around 2010.
 Uranus was also examined as part of one trajectory for a precursor interstellar probe concept, Innovative Interstellar Explorer.

-A Uranus orbiter and probe mission architecture was identified as the highest priority for a NASA Flagship mission by the 2023-2032 Planetary Science Decadal Survey.
+The Uranus Orbiter and Probe mission architecture was identified as the highest priority for a NASA Flagship mission by the 2023–2032 Planetary Science Decadal Survey.
 The science questions motivating this prioritization include questions about the Uranian satellites' bulk properties, internal structure, and geologic history.
-A Uranus orbiter was listed as the third priority for a NASA Flagship mission by the 2013-2022 Planetary Science Decadal Survey, and conceptual designs for such a mission are currently being analyzed.
+A Uranus orbiter had previously been listed as the third priority for a NASA Flagship mission by the 2013–2022 Planetary Science Decadal Survey.